 I’m not saying that protests are the only way to improve education, but we do need to be heard.
 Education is not the responsibility of the government, nor is it the responsibility of the teacher.
 It is the responsibility of the whole community: students, teachers, parents, and educators to dialogue about the things we can do to improve our schools, our country, and the world.

-The ways that students have organized looks vastly different from generation to generation, and as our generation sets the example for what it means to bring equity and equality in our technological age, I hope that you are as proud as I am to be a student attending school in america today.
+The ways that students have organized looks vastly different from generation to generation, and as our generation sets the example for what it means to bring equity and equality in our technological age, I hope that you are as proud as I am to be a student attending school in America today.

-As students, we are all inadvertantly part of a dialogue that transcends our education systems, whether we are aware of it or not.
+As students, we are all inadvertently part of a dialogue that transcends our education systems, whether we are aware of it or not.
 It is through this dialogue that we have the choice to empower or silence the voices of the students around us.
 It may be hard to believe that your voice matters in the big picture of education, and that’s how I felt before organizing the White House Tech Jam.

 Education has a long way to go before we solve the problems of quality, equity, affordability, and accessibility.
 And whether we achieve those solutions through technology or otherwise, it begins with students like us participating in this dialogue.
 How will you participate in this dialogue?